 The Cork City supply was a D.C. supply from a steam generating station and as the works of Messrs.
 Henry Ford & Son, Ltd., consumed a large proportion of the supply the Board decided to replace the existing steam station by two new sub stations, one at the centre of the city load in Caroline Street and the other at Ford’s Works.

 The Caroline Street sub-station was equipped with three rotary converters, each 2,000 kW capacity.
-These machines convert the Shannon current which is supplied at 10,000 volts from Kilbarry to direct current at 460 volts for the supply of the existing city network.
+These machines converted the Shannon Arnacrusha Hydro Electric Scheme current which was supplied at 10,000 volts to DC at 460 volts for the supply of the existing city network.

 The sub-station at Messrs.
 Ford’s was equipped with three mercury arc rectifiers, each 2,000 kW, which convert the Shannon current to 500 volts D.C. for the supply to Ford’s plant.
 In addition, this sub-station contains two Transformers, each 500 kVA for the supply of Messrs.
 Ford’s furnaces.